wharizmarzuki/SNMP-Monitoring/README.md

 ### Prerequisites

-- Python 3.12+
+The automated setup script will install all dependencies for you automatically.
+You only need:

+- **Git** - to clone the repository
+- **sudo access** - for installing system packages
-- Node.js 18+
+- **curl** (usually pre-installed) - for Node.js installation

+The setup script will automatically install:
+- Python 3.12+, pip, and python3-venv
-- npm
+- Node.js 20+ and npm
-- Git
-- OpenSSL (for generating secure secrets)
+- OpenSSL
-- Redis (optional but recommended for caching)
+- Redis (optional, prompted during setup)

-#### Installing Python 3.12

-If your system doesn't have Python 3.12+, install it first:
+**No manual installation required!** Just run `sudo ./setup.sh`

+---

+### Manual Installation (Advanced Users Only)

+If you prefer to install dependencies manually, here's how:

+**Installing Python 3.12**

 **Ubuntu/Debian:**
 ```bash